For more on Dr. Jonas's publications, scholarly interests and contact information, please see his faculty page.

 Division: Europe--Medieval to Modern Times

-Europe and the Modern World: This field concerns the history of Europe and its global engagements in the modern period.
-The field aims to provide a familiarity with some of the great themes, problems, and events in the history of modern Europe, including but not limited to Europe's larger global engagements.
+This course concerns the history of Europe and its global engagements in the modern period.
+The field aims to provide a familiarity with some of the great themes, problems, and events in the history of modern Europe including, but not limited to, Europe's larger global engagements.
 It offers a foundation for advanced study of a thematic or regional nature, a basis for comparative historical study within Europe and beyond, and preparation for the teaching of entry-level and advanced undergraduate surveys in the field.

 The syllabus begins with the Revolution of 1789 and the crisis of the European old regime and takes up select topics through the 19th and 20th centuries, incorporating primary and secondary sources.
 Students interested in taking HSTEU 513 should contact Professor Jonas right away; it is possible to adjust the syllabus to accommodate the interests of seminar participants.